VaishnaviDhobale/Colmar-Academy-Project/README.md

 # Colmar Academy

-A responsive and modern educational landing page built using HTML and CSS.
-This project replicates a fictional educational institution called "Colmar Academy", showcasing its features, programs, and offerings.
+This is a basic and responsive landing page made using HTML and CSS.
+It shows a fake educational school called "Colmar Academy" with its programs and features.
+This is just a practice project to help me improve my web design skills.

 ## 🌐 Live Preview